mcxwx123/PFIRec/README.md

-# Replication Package for the Paper "Personalized First Issue Recommender for Newcomers in Open Source Projects"
+# Replication Package for ASE 2023 Paper "Personalized First Issue Recommender for Newcomers in Open Source Projects"

 This repository contains a replication package for the paper titled "Personalized First Issue Recommender for Newcomers in Open Source Projects."
 This package includes a dataset of 68,858 issues from 100 GitHub projects, records of 123 manually labeled issue samples, and Python scripts for analyzing the data and evaluating models.